 From there, Kano and a guard proceed to drag Briggs away while Lt.
 Blade promises to rescue her partner.
 Afterwards, Shang Tsung officially declares for the tournament to begin as he uses his magic to send the fighters to different parts of the island.

-Cage suddenly found himself at a mountainside building before he naively wanders around.
+Cage suddenly finds himself at a mountainside building before he naively wanders around.
 He comes across a room filled with barrels and crates before he discovers one of those storage units to be filled with gunpowder.
 As he takes his leave, he’s unaware that someone is discreetly watching him.

 Johnny then makes his way into a rundown kitchen and is unable to find much in terms of food.
 Suddenly, he hears a noise before he’s met upon by the Tarkatan mutant himself: Baraka.
 The otherworldly being begins to swipe away at him with his retractable blades, while Cage dodges his strikes and assumes that he’s a costumed stunt double.
 However, he soon discovers that Baraka is being serious with his strikes as Johnny tries to run from him.
-He makes it back to the room filled with gunpower-filled barrels before he’s forced to dodge more of Baraka’s blade swipes.
+He makes it back to the room filled with gunpowder-filled barrels before he’s forced to dodge more of Baraka’s blade swipes.
 During one strike, the Tarkatan fighter causes some sparks that inadvertently set the room on fire.
 Ultimately, Cage retreats towards the roof with Baraka giving chase.

 The blaze then reached the gunpowder and caused it to explode, severely damaging the building in the process.
 With the whole structure beginning to collapse, Johnny ultimately reaches the roof and jumps off.
 While Baraka gets buried within the rubble, Cage manages to safely land on a nearby tree.